ethcrawford/brunch-dish/README.md

-# brunch-dish
+# brunch-dish (Brunch dish &amp; Soda machine)

-css/js files merge tool.
-Now version 3.2.0.
+Project stub with Brunch & Gulp.
+Now version 4.0.0.

 This is a HTML5 application, built with [Brunch](http://brunch.io).